Mehrdad Khonsari: Family background

-Mehrdad Khonsari is the third son of Parviz khonsari (a prominent Iranian statesman) and Asefe Asefi (President of Iran’s Parents Teaches Association (1967–1979) and University professor).
-He is the great grand son of Ghaem Magham Farahani (d.
-1835, an Iranian Prime Minister in the early 19th century).
-He is married to Mandana Alebhouyeh and together they have two daughters, Bibinaz (b.1980) and Golnaz (b.1990).
+Mehrdad Khonsari is the third son of Parviz khonsari (a prominent Iranian statesman) and Asefe Asefi (president of Iran's Parents Teaches Association (1967–1979) and university professor).
+He is the great-grandson of Ghaem Magham Farahani (died 1835, an Iranian prime minister in the early 19th century).
+He is married to Mandana Alebhouyeh and together they have two daughters, Bibinaz (born 1980) and Golnaz (born 1990).

 Academic background

 Mehrdad Khonsari received his primary and secondary schooling in Iran, Ireland, France, England and the United States where he was awarded a high school diploma in 1967 from Bellaire Senior High School in Houston, Texas.

 Mehrdad Khonsari next attended New York University to study Electrical Engineering before transferring to the School of Foreign Service at Georgetown University in Washington, DC were in 1972 he received his undergraduate degree (Bachelor of Science in Foreign Service).
 Following his entry into the Iranian Foreign Service, he was later sent on a scholarship to The Fletcher School of Law and Diplomacy where he completed his master's degree in 1976 which was followed in 1978 with an M.A.L.D.
 (Master of Art in Law and Diplomacy).
-Although Mehrdad Khonsari was admitted to the Fletcher School’s PhD program, the completion of his thesis was disrupted by the advent of the Iranian Revolution.
+Although Mehrdad Khonsari was admitted to the Fletcher School's PhD program, the completion of his thesis was disrupted by the advent of the Iranian Revolution.
 However, having switched to the London School of Economics and Political science (LSE), he was able to obtain his PhD in the field of International Relations in 1995.
 His thesis was titled The National Movement of the Iranian Resistance 1979-1991: The role of a banned opposition movement in international politics.

 Diplomatic career

-Having begun his internship at the Iranian Ministry of Foreign Affairs in 1968 (serving in Tehran, Washington and the UN in New York), and having passed the MFA’s entrance examinations, Mehrdad Khonsari began his diplomatic career in 1972.
-From 1973–75, prior to being posted to the Iranian Mission to the United Nations, he served as a member of the Secretariat of the Iranian Minister of Foreign Affairs.
-In 1977, he was transferred to the Iranian Embassy in London where he also became a Visiting Research Fellow at the International Institute for Strategic Studies.
-In June 1978 he was placed in charge of the Embassy’s Cultural Section prior to becoming Press Attaché following the start of unrest leading to the Iranian Revolution.
+Having begun his internship at the Iranian Ministry of Foreign Affairs in 1968 (serving in Tehran, Washington and the UN in New York), and having passed the MFA's entrance examinations, Mehrdad Khonsari began his diplomatic career in 1972.
+From 1973 to 1975, prior to being posted to the Iranian mission to the United Nations, he served as a member of the secretariat of the Iranian minister of foreign affairs.
+In 1977, he was transferred to the Iranian embassy in London, where he also became a visiting research fellow at the International Institute for Strategic Studies.
+In June 1978 he was placed in charge of the embassy's cultural section prior to becoming press attaché following the start of unrest leading to the Iranian Revolution.

-Following the execution of former Foreign Minister, Abbas Ali Khalatbari, Mehrdad Khonsari ended his diplomatic career by resigning from the Iranian Foreign Ministry.
+Following the execution of former foreign minister, Abbas Ali Khalatbari, Mehrdad Khonsari ended his diplomatic career by resigning from the Iranian Foreign Ministry.

 During his period as an Iranian diplomat, Mehrdad Khonsari also served as a member of the Iranian delegation to the 23rd, 24th, 25th, 29th and 31st Sessions of the UN General Assembly in New York; the ‘Summer Sessions’ of the UN Economic & Social Council, July-Aug 1976 and July–August 1977; as well as the 10th Special Session of the UN General Assembly on Disarmament May–July 1978.